 Provides a training manual and forms for conducting a diligent search for relative caregivers of children in foster care in Florida.
 Topics include absent parents, abandoned infants, putative father registry searches, State and Federal parent locator services, court hearings, and more.

-Factors Leading to Premature Terminations of Kinship Care Placements: An Empirically Based Curriculum (PDF - 386 KB)
+Factors Leading to Premature Terminations of Kinship Care Placements (PDF - 386 KB)

 Chang, Liles, & Hoang (2006)